atamgbo/About-me/README.md

 - 👋 Hi, I’m @atamgbo
-- 👀 I’m passionate about Data Interpretation, Visualization and more.
+- 👀 I’m passionate about Data Extracting, Cleaning,Interpretation, Visualization and Reporting.
 - 🌱 I’m currently working on Data Analytics projects using SQL, Excel, R, Python and Tableau
 - 💞️ I’m looking to add values in organizations using my knowledge and experience with Data extraction, cleaning, sorting, visualization and interpretation.
 - 📫 You can reach me at atamgboayuwu@gmail.com